mk-pmb/anno-frontend/docs/app_structure.md

 of the window global.

-Choose either one and include it as a script tag into the website in which the annotations sidebar app shall run.
+Choose either one and include it as a script tag into the website in which the annotation's sidebar app shall run.

 This factory function can then be used to initialize an instance of the annotations sidebar app into an existing DOM element.